Super Bowl XXX: Broadcasting

-The game was broadcast in the United States by NBC, with play-by-play announcer Dick Enberg and color commentators Phil Simms, Paul Maguire, and Jim Gray and Will McDonough on the sidelines.
-Greg Gumbel hosted all the events with the help of then-NBC analysts Ahmad Rashad, Mike Ditka, Joe Gibbs, and Joe Montana.
-The Vince Lombardi Trophy presentation started a tradition that continues today, in which it is held on the field instead of inside the winners' locker room as was the case previously.
+The game was broadcast in the United States by NBC, including local NBC stations KXAS-TV in Dallas and WPXI-TV in Pittsburgh.
+The broadcast featured play-by-play announcer Dick Enberg and color commentators Phil Simms, Paul Maguire, and Jim Gray and Will McDonough on the sidelines.
+Greg Gumbel hosted all of the events with the help of NBC analysts Ahmad Rashad, Mike Ditka, Joe Gibbs, and Joe Montana.
+The Vince Lombardi Trophy presentation that year began a tradition which continues today, in which it is held on the field instead of inside the winners' locker room as was the case previously.
+NBC purchase KXAS which aired all three of the Cowboys' 1990s Super Bowl victories.

-All three Super Bowl wins for the Cowboys in the 1990s were broadcast on NBC, who later gained majority control and then full ownership of its affiliate in the Dallas area, KXAS-TV.

-Following the game, NBC broadcast an hour-long episode of Friends, restarting a trend in which the prized post-Super Bowl time slot was given to an established program.
+For the Super Bowl lead-out program, NBC broadcast an hour-long episode of Friends, "The One After the Superbowl", restarting a trend in which the prized post-Super Bowl time slot was given to an established program.
 Previously, networks typically used the occasion to premiere a new show, with little success.
 Of the new series premiering after the Super Bowl from 1983 to 1995, only The A-Team (NBC, after Super Bowl XVII), The Wonder Years (ABC, after XXII), and Homicide: Life on the Street (NBC, after XXVII) had lengthy runs.

 The radio broadcast was carried by CBS Radio, with Jack Buck and Hank Stram announcing.
-It proved to be Buck's last NFL broadcast.

-Super Bowl XXX was broadcast to over 150 countries around the world, including Australia on Network Ten, Canada on CTV, Germany on Tele 5, Mexico on Canal 5, the Philippines on the GMA Network, and the United Kingdom on Channel 4.
+It was Buck's last NFL broadcast.
+Super Bowl XXX was broadcast to over 150 countries including Australia on Network Ten, Canada on CTV, Germany on Tele 5, Mexico on Canal 5, the Philippines on the GMA Network, and the United Kingdom on Channel 4.

-Some weeks before the game, it was discovered that some proxy servers were blocking the web site for the event; this was due to the fact that the game's Roman numeral (XXX) is usually associated with pornography, one of the early cases of the web filter problem.

-Super Bowl XXX is the subject of the NFL's Greatest Games episode Duel in the Desert, based on the Super Bowl highlight film of the same name, which was narrated by Earl Mann.
+Due to the fact that the game's Roman numeral, XXX, is usually associated with pornography, a number of internet filters blocked web sites for the event.
+This was one of the early cases of a web filter problem.
+Super Bowl XXX is the subject of the NFL's Greatest Games episode Duel in the Desert, based on the Super Bowl highlight film with the same name, which was narrated by Earl Mann.

 Entertainment

 Pregame ceremonies

-The pregame show held before the game featured dancers in celebration of the culture of Native Americans in the United States, the traditions of the American Old West, and the great outdoors.

-Actress and singer Vanessa Williams later sang the national anthem.
-Following the anthem, to honor the 10th anniversary of the Challenger disaster, the flyover was done in a Missing Man formation.
+The pregame show featured dancers in celebration of the culture of Native Americans in the United States, the traditions of the American Old West, and the great outdoors.
+Actress and singer Vanessa Williams sang the national anthem.
+After the anthem to honor the 10th anniversary of the Challenger disaster, there was a flyover in a missing man formation.

-To honor the 30th Super Bowl game, several past Super Bowl MVPs joined the coin toss ceremony (similar to 10 years earlier in Super Bowl XX, and then subsequently repeated every 10 years thereafter in Super Bowl XL and Super Bowl 50).
+Honoring the 30th Super Bowl game, several past Super Bowl MVPs joined the coin toss ceremony (similar to 10 years earlier in Super Bowl XX, and then repeated every 10 years thereafter in Super Bowl XL and Super Bowl 50).
 Joe Montana, MVP of Super Bowls XVI, XIX, and XXIV, tossed the coin.